Ircama/epson_print_conf/README.md

 - Import an XML configuration file or web URL

-  This option allows to import the XML configuration file downloaded from https://codeberg.org/attachments/147f41a3-a6ea-45f6-8c2a-25bac4495a1d.
+  This option allows to import the XML configuration file downloaded from <https://codeberg.org/attachments/147f41a3-a6ea-45f6-8c2a-25bac4495a1d>.
 Alternatively, this option directly accepts the [source Web URL](https://codeberg.org/attachments/147f41a3-a6ea-45f6-8c2a-25bac4495a1d) of this file, incorporating the download operation into the GUI.

 - Import a TOML configuration file or web URL

-  Similar to the XML import, this option allows to load the TOML configuration file downloaded from https://codeberg.org/atufi/reinkpy/raw/branch/main/reinkpy/epson.toml and also accepts the [source Web URL](https://codeberg.org/atufi/reinkpy/raw/branch/main/reinkpy/epson.toml) of this file, incorporating the download operation into the GUI.
+  Similar to the XML import, this option allows to load the TOML configuration file downloaded from <https://codeberg.org/atufi/reinkpy/raw/branch/main/reinkpy/epson.toml> and also accepts the [source Web URL](https://codeberg.org/atufi/reinkpy/raw/branch/main/reinkpy/epson.toml) of this file, incorporating the download operation into the GUI.

 Other menu options allow to filter or clean up the configuration list, as well as select a specific printer model and then save data to a PICKLE file.

 ### How to detect parameters of an unknown printer

 First press "Detect Printers".
 If the printer is not in the configuration, press "Detect Access Keys".
 If the output does not show errors, press "Detect Configuration".
 These commands produce a tree view and a text view, which are useful to analyze whether there is a configured model that might be close or possibly same to target one.
+Use the right key of the mouse to switch between the two views.
 Notice that these operations take many minutes to complete and the printer shall be kept switched on for the whole period.
 Temporarily disabling the auto power-off timer is suggested.

 ### How to revert a change performed through the GUI